 Cyprus is not officially considered a tax haven, as in 2019 they raised their corporate tax rate to 12.5% and the OECD gave them the same status as many other European countries.
 However, Cyprus still offers a number of benefits for investors and companies looking to incorporate in the European Union.
 Since the country’s entry in the EU, they have restructured their finance regulations and their Company Law to conform to EU regulations and since 2004 have been offering a new form of resident and non-resident based companies that are fully compliant with EU financial policies.

-Cyprus provides many company formation opportunities with the added advantages of having access to the European Union’s numerous economic and trade treaties.
-Cyprus is a traditional tax based structure that has the lowest corporate tax rates in the EU at 12.5%, and also offers non-resident based companies that are completely free from all local taxation.
+Cyprus provides many offshore company formation opportunities with the added advantages of having access to the European Union’s numerous economic and trade treaties.
+Cyprus is a traditional tax-based structure that has the lowest corporate tax rates in the EU at 12.5%, and also offers non-resident based companies that are completely free from all local taxation.

 Cyprus has an ideal geographical location as well as a semi-tropical climate, rich culture, and enticing financial incentives that have attracted tens of thousands of companies to the jurisdiction over the past twenty years.